Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: Abstract

 \section{Abstract}

 We study black-box detection of machine-generated text under practical constraints: the scoring model (proxy LM) may mismatch the unknown source model, and per-input contrastive generation is costly.
 We propose SurpMark, a reference-based detector that summarizes a passage by the dynamics of its token surprisals.
-SurpMark quantizes surprisals into interpretable states, estimates a state-transition matrix for the test text, and scores it via a generalized Jensen–Shannon (GJS) gap between the test transitions and two fixed references (human vs. machine) built once from historical corpora.
-We prove a principled discretization criterion and establish the asymptotic normality of the decision statistic.
-Empirically, across multiple datasets, source models, and scenarios, SurpMark consistently matches or surpasses baselines; our experiments corroborate the statistic’s asymptotic normality, and ablations validate the effectiveness of the proposed discretization.
+SurpMark discretizes surprisals into interpretable states, estimates a state-transition matrix for the test text, and scores it via a generalized Jensen–Shannon (GJS) gap between the test transitions and two fixed references (human vs. machine) built once from existing corpora.
+Theoretically, we derive design guidance for how the discretization bins should scale with data and provide a principled justification for our test statistic.
+Empirically, across multiple datasets, source models, and scenarios, SurpMark consistently matches or surpasses baselines, demonstrating strong robustness across domains and generators; our experiments on hyperparameter sensitivity exhibit trends that our theoretical results help to explain.